Rapa Nui Culture!

 Nov 20

-Fly into Santiago and stay at the Holiday Inn Santiago Airport, conveniently located for the next day’s early flight to Easter Island.
+Fly into Santiago from our Pumas trip and stay at the Holiday Inn Santiago Airport, conveniently located for the next day’s early flight to Easter Island.

 Nov 21